dwave-examples/crop-rotation/README.md

 ### Constraints

 Now we need to consider our constraints.
-The first constraint is that at two crops cannot occupy the same space.
+The first constraint is that two crops cannot occupy the same space.
 Since our `x_i,j,k` variables indicate planting, not occupation, we sum the `x_i,j,k` over each crop's grow time `t_i` to represent occupation.
 This is actually a set of constraints; there are